parasiticfrisk/iNaturalist_references/README.md

 ### Birds
 1. Cornell Lab of Ornithology.
 “All About Birds: Online Bird Guide, Bird ID Help, Life History, Bird Sounds from Cornell.”
 All About Birds, n.d. https://www.allaboutbirds.org/.
+    *  ———.
+"Nuttall's Woodpecker Sightings Map."
+All About Birds. https://www.allaboutbirds.org/guide/Nuttalls_Woodpecker/maps-sightings.
+1.  ———.
+"Bird Academy: The Cornell Lab’s Online Learning Platform."
+All About Birds. https://academy.allaboutbirds.org/.
+    *  ———.
+"All About Feathers."
+All About Birds. https://academy.allaboutbirds.org/features/all-about-feathers/#how-feathers-are-built.php.
 1.  ———.
 “Macaulay Library: A Scientific Archive for Research, Education, and Conservation, Powered by You.”
 Macaulay Library, n.d.
 1.  ———.
 “NestWatch: Where Birds Come to Life.”
 NestWatch, n.d. https://nestwatch.org/.
 1. Cornell Lab of Ornithology and Chemnitz University of Technology.
 “BirdNET Sound ID: The Easiest Way to Identify Birds by Sound.”
 BirdNET, n.d. https://birdnet.cornell.edu/.